Join us on Facebook!

 Do you have the need to add a new application to my XFCE menu?
 Unfortunately, there are many confusing ways of doing it.
-In this article I want to tackle my favorite one: simple, easy, no-bullxxxt.
+In this article I want to tackle my favorite one: simple, easy, straight to the point.

-Suppose you want to add a new program, say CLion (which is a pleasant IDE, even if I can't stand such tools) to your XFCE menu.
+Suppose you want to add a new program, say CLion (which is a pleasant IDE, even if such tools are not my cup of tea) to your XFCE menu.
 First of all, you have to prepare a simple

 .desktop file that contains some information on the executable and the program itself.